jojo157/learning-platform/README.md

 The 5 planes of User Experience:

 ### Strategy
-Finance Mind was created with the purpose of providing an innovative solution to allow a company's trainning team provide relevant and informative finance content to their employees in a secure platform, to assist with self learning.
+Finance Mind was created with the purpose of providing an innovative solution to allow a company's training team provide relevant and informative finance content to their employees in a secure platform, to assist with self-learning.

 #### User Needs

 ##### As a site user
 - I want to be able to understand the site purpose immediately.
 - I want to be able to register and login, so that I can access the learning content.
-- I want to be able to easily naviage the site, ensuring I can acess the desired content with ease.
+- I want to be able to easily navigate the site, ensuring I can access the desired content with ease.
 - I want to be able to search articles to show relevant results only.
 - I want to be able to favourite articles for quick access in the future.
 - I want to be able to contact the site admin if needed.